 At The Philanthropy Connection, we ask women to give, while instilling the confidence to know that every dollar of their membership contribution will be put to good use.

-We believe in mentoring the next generation of women philanthropists.
+- We believe that building relationships and genuine connections is critical to cultivating the next generation of diverse women philanthropists.

 We keep our administrative costs low by using a largely volunteer staff and tapping into the talent pool of our membership.

-Each member decides for herself how involved she would like to be.
-Some members choose simply to write a check and attend our Annual Meeting to participate in voting for thoroughly vetted nonprofit finalists.
+Each member decides for themselves how involved they would like to be.
+Some members choose simply to write a check and attend our Grant Awards & All-Member Meeting to participate in voting for thoroughly vetted nonprofit finalists.
 Others choose to become deeply involved in committee work – evaluating grants, conducting site visits, or planning our member education events.

-The Philanthropy Connection is proud to be a member of the Women’s Collective Giving Grantmakers Network (WCGN), a national network of 49 women’s collective giving groups.
-Together, over 10,000 women in the WCGN have given nearly $80 million to non-profit organizations throughout the US.
+We are honored to have been awarded the 2020 Gold Seal of Transparency by Guidestar, the largest source of information about non-profits, in recognition of our processes and financial transparency.
+The Philanthropy Connection is also proud to be a member of the Philanos, a national network of over 80 women’s collective giving groups.
+Together, over 17,500 women in the WCGN have given $150 million to non-profit organizations throughout the US.